 Subscriptions and Subscription Boxes

-Giving cash in a holiday envelope is easy, but you can invest in a child's future by putting money toward tuition and certain educational expenses in a tax-advantaged account, like a 529 Plan.
+You can invest in a child's future by putting money toward tuition and certain educational expenses in a tax-advantaged account like a 529 Plan.
 This savings account can be used for eligible college expenses or even private K-12 tuition.

-With a little creativity and forethought, a holiday gift can be a memorable one.
-And, it might even start a new tradition.
+With a little creativity, a holiday gift can be a memorable one.
+It might even start a new tradition.